Not Many

 "Not Many" is a hip hop single by New Zealand rapper Scribe, taken from his debut album, The Crusader.
 It was released as a double A-side with "Stand Up".

 Background and recording

 "Not Many" was written by Scribe and P-Money.
 Chip Matthews performed bass and P-Money produced the track.
 It was recorded by Chris Macro and mixed by Chris Chetland and P-Money at Kog Transmissions.
 According to P-Money, "Not Many" was recorded and mixed in less than six hours.

 Remix

 A remix was released, titled "Not Many – The Remix!", featuring Savage and Con Psy.
 The remix went to number two on the New Zealand Singles Chart for two weeks, then slipped out of the chart.
 It also appeared on the Australian Singles Chart for twenty-eight weeks, peaking at number twenty-one.
 In Australia, the remix was certified gold.
 The song is the entrance theme song for Auckland-born MMA fighter, Dan Hooker.
+The song was also used by New Zealand NASCAR driver Shane van Gisbergen as his entrance music for the 2025 Bass Pro Shops Night Race.